Tips for Increasing Physical Activity

 1. Before you do anything, talk with your heathcare provider.
 Check with your physician, exercise physiologist or diabetes educator before you start any exercise program.

 2. Be patient.
 This may take a while.
-According to Mullooly, it may take four to six months to start seeing the benefits of increased activity.
+Staff note that it may take four to six months to start seeing the benefits of increased activity.
 Remember, while that may seem like a long time, you’re working on a lifestyle change that you’re going to enjoy for the rest of your life.